GeenPeil/techblog/content/post/2017/01/git-init.md

 `git init`, regularly marks the start of a new project.
 This project is not different when it comes to git and yesterday the [first commit](https://github.com/GeenPeil/stem/commit/e55e07e8ba676099fb3d643a224a31d5983c639d) was pushed to GitHub.

 One might wonder why we didn't start earlier with development.
 The party was announced on the 5th of December, so why wait?
 Well the answer is pretty simple: we first focused on the functional design of it all.
 We will share this functional design in a separate post at a later time.
+For now, lets show some basic tech details.

 <!--more-->

-### Simple overview of components
+#### Simple overview of components

 This projects consists of 4 main components:
 - `db`: The central database.